8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/budgeting/content.md

 2. Amount: How much was received?
 3. Deposit or withdraw (credit or debit): Whether money was received or removed from an account.
 (The terms credit and debit can get confusing in the professional bookkeeping context, so I use deposit and withdrawal instead.)
 4. Date: The day money was received.
-5. Description (or details): An optional, freeform note to help remember the source of money.
+5. Description (or details): An optional, freeform note to help remember the source of or destination for money.
 You might put "fast food restaurant" instead of having a separate account in your chart of accounts.

 We’re talking bookkeeping though, and this is money coming in from a third party; therefore, there is an account where you make this entry, which is different from the account *for* the entry.